dbojan/xmpp-communicator/README.md

 # xmpp-communicator

-2026-06-14-13-30-00
+2026-06-19-10-34-53

 **Fork of conversations xmpp app (https://codeberg.org/iNPUTmice/Conversations), with some added features**

 **APK with added features**
-link to apk file and modified sources: https://drive.google.com/drive/folders/1u-bBpRwNtcxRyvKruBPtkRy73MG1qzbu?usp=sharing
+link to apk file for arm64-v8a APL file (let me know if you need another arch): https://drive.google.com/drive/folders/1u-bBpRwNtcxRyvKruBPtkRy73MG1qzbu?usp=sharing

 **Make sure you grant storage permission in app properties** (for sounds)